Moradi66/intro-to-android-workshop/Part-4/instructions.md

    ![alt text](screenshots/screenshot00003.png "Final view")

-Run and app and play around with it.
+Run the app and play around with it.

 **Congratulations!
 You have completed your first app! 😁🎉**